Boeing's 777X jetliner successfully completes maiden flight

 The aircraft is the larger of two versions planned by Boeing and will officially be known as the 777-9, but is better known under its development codename, the 777X.

-Its most visible features include folding wingtips - designed to allow its large new carbon-composite wings to fit into the same parking bays as earlier models - and the world’s largest commercial engines, built by General Electric (GE.N) and wide enough to swallow the fuselage of a 737 MAX.
+Its most visible features include folding wingtips - designed to allow its large new carbon-composite wings to fit into the same parking bays as earlier models - and the world’s largest commercial engines, built by General Electric and wide enough to swallow the fuselage of a 737 MAX.

 The successful flight was a boost for Boeing as it grapples with a broadening crisis over the 737 MAX, which has been grounded since March following two fatal crashes.